taxjar/taxjar-api-docs/source/index.md

 Welcome to the TaxJar API!
 You can use our API to access TaxJar API endpoints, which can get information on sales tax rates, categories or upload receipts.

-We have language bindings in Shell, Ruby, and Python!
-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.
+You can view API request/response examples in the dark area to the right.

 # Authentication